Andrew-Max/Andrew-Max.github.io/adventure/_posts/2017-03-05-cuenca-vilcabamba.markdown

   <p>Besides that I just spend the week being lazy and exploring the town and taking pictures.
 There's not that many hostels where you can feel really comfortable so I decided to spend more time there than I'd originally planned and just enjoyed it.</p>

+  <p>There are also some really amazing incan ruins right in the middle of the city and I spent a day checking that out as well as the mini aviary that was next to it.</p>

   <p>The next stop I'd planned was Loja about 5 hours south but I'd heard from a bunch of people that a small town outside of Loja called Vilcabamba was much cooler so I went there instead.</p>

   <h3>Vilcabamba</h3>
   <p>Bad idea.
 Vilcabamba was the dumbest place I've visited so far.
-There is a legend that the people in Vilcabamba live upwards of 120 years which has been debunked many times, but a bunch of new agey, spiritual people vegans heard about it and decided to setup camp there.
+There is a legend that the people in Vilcabamba live upwards of 120 years which has been debunked many times, but a bunch of new agey spiritual people heard about it and decided to setup camp there.
+There are more expats than locals it seemed like.
 Every restaurant is vegan, every building is a yoga studio, every person is a sad washed up hippy who wants to sell you a dream catcher or some holistic healing bullshit.
 They have a reputation for settling there permantly and refusing to speak spanish.
 A couple invited me out to dinner and after I ordered something with meat, they told me they don't sit with people who eat meat and moved away so I ate my overpriced curry alone.
+The hostel had a pool at least.</p>

-I left for Peru the next morning.</p>
+  <p>I left for Peru the next morning.</p>

 </div>